lgdd/liferay-elastic-stack-demo/README.md

 --build-arg ELASTIC_APM_APPLICATION_PACKAGES=com.example
 ```

-> In this example, it will start Liferay DXP 7.3.10 GA1, install and attach Elastic APM Java Agent 1.21.0 and track `com.liferay` (always included by default in `docker-compose.yml`) and `com.example`.
+In the example above, it will start Liferay DXP 7.3.10 GA1, install and attach Elastic APM Java Agent 1.21.0 and track `com.liferay` (always included by default in `docker-compose.yml`) and `com.example`.

 ### Run